JingHuaMan/pintos/README.md

 2. In `synch.h`:

-   Add two attibutes in the struct `lock`:
+   Add two attributes in the struct `lock`:

    `elem` functions as a linked list node,